gegelati/gegelati-tutorial/docs/_pages/index.md

 cmake ..
 ```
 To select another IDE, use the `cmake -G "<MY_FAVORITE_IDE>" ..` command instead.
-The list of available IDE can be obtained by typing `cmake -G`.
+The list of available IDEs can be obtained by typing `cmake -G`.

-Alternatively, some IDEs, like Clion, natively support CMake project.
+Alternatively, some IDEs, like Clion, natively support CMake projects.
 In this case, simply open a new project in the `/gegelati-tutorial` folder.

 In all cases, make sure that no error appears during the generation of the CMake project.